 The cause of a ganglion cyst is unknown.
 However, the lump or mass on your foot that does not move is very noticeable.
 This cyst could take the form of swelling near a joint or tendon but this lump is usually painless.
 If the cyst presses against a nerve, you could feel pain, tingling, numbness or muscle weakness around the area.

-To properly diagnose a Ganglion Cyst (or any other abnormal conditions of the foot), arrange a visit to Great Neck Family Foot Care where we ask that you “let our family take care of yours.”
+To properly diagnose a Ganglion Cyst (or any other abnormal conditions of the foot), arrange a visit with our podiatrist in Douglaston that is nearby.
+At Great Neck Family Foot Care, we ask that you “let our family take care of yours.”
 Dr. Alec Hochstein and Dr. Diana Gagliano are both board certified podiatrists and have been offering the highest standard of foot care to Nassau County patients for over 15 years.
-They will conduct a thorough examination of your foot and specifically of the lump.
-The foot doctor may remove a small amount of fluid from the cyst to analyze and an x-ray may be ordered (which can be taken right in our Great Neck office).
+They will conduct a thorough examination of your foot and specifically of the lump and may choose to remove a small amount of fluid from the cyst to analyze it, and an x-ray may also be ordered which can be taken right in our Great Neck office.

 In some cases when the cyst is painless, no treatment is necessary.
 If this is the case though, our podiatrist in Douglaston may suggest that you closely monitor your cyst and schedule regular appointments for check-ins.

 If the cyst is painful, there are some treatment options that can be done:

 - Aspiration and Injection- This process involves draining the fluid in the cyst with a needle.
 Then we will inject the drained area with a steroid that acts as an anti-inflammatory treatment.

 - Footwear Modifications- For increased comfort and decreased levels of pain, you should wear shoes that will not rub against or create pressure on the cyst.

 - Surgery- If other treatment approaches have not been successful, you may need surgery to remove the cyst.